zoyafuso-NOAA/Optimal_Allocation_GoA_Manuscript/README.md

 Running the script create a directory called model_6g which will contain all the optimization results using model 6g as the operating model.
+Within the
-Within this directory, three directories are created:
+model6g/ directory, three directories are created:

 | Directory Name                            | Description                                                               |
 |-------------------------------------------|---------------------------------------------------------------------------|